Monday, October 7, 2024

 9) Also, HCF x LCM = 6 x 3024 = 18144 -------- (equation 2).

-10) From Equation 1 and Equation 2, we confirm that:
+10) From Equations 1 and 2, we confirm that

 HCF(336, 54) x LCM(336, 54) = 336 x 54.